 - Bachelor's in Construction Management (previously Construction Engineering Management)

-- Master's in Civil Engineering: Construction Management (previously Construction Engineering Management)
+- Master's in Construction Management

 - Master's in Engineering (Interdisciplinary)

-- PhD in Industrial and Applied Mathematics
+- PhD in Engineering and Computational Mathematics